 - If your scene contains feature layers, raster layers, or multipatch layers, new web layers are created when you share your scene.
 In this case, your account must also have privileges to publish web layers.

 You can continue to work with ArcGIS Pro while your sharing job is processing.
 You can even close ArcGIS Pro.
-You can monitor the status of your sharing jobs in the Job Status pane.
+You can monitor the status of your sharing jobs the Job Status pane.

 Share a web scene using the default configuration